 Splurge a little

-It can be hard work to save up $25,000 and make the sacrifices you need to make to get that cash built up.
+It can be hard work to save up $25,000 and make the sacrifices necessary to accumulate that cash.

-It’s important, however, to keep your splurges in perspective and don’t go overboard with spending money now that you’ve saved it.
+It’s important, however, to keep your splurges in perspective and not go overboard with spending money now that you’ve saved it.

 Do nothing